bufbuild-ru/docs/docs/bufstream/reference/configuration/bufstream-yaml/index.md

 Optional URI prefix.
 This is separate from any URI prefix present in `url`.
 This prefix appears after the "/v1/" API path component but before the remainder of the URI path.

+#### `warehouse`

+_string_

+Optional warehouse location.
+Some REST catalogs require this property for replying to configuration requests.
+If absent, Bufstream uses the URL of its configured storage location, e.g. "s3:///".

 #### `tls`

 _[`TLSDialerConfig`](#buf.bufstream.config.v1alpha1.TLSDialerConfig)_